nuxt-modules/shopify/README.md

 All requests to the Storefront API will now return data from [mock.shop](https://mock.shop) instead of hitting the actual Shopify API.

-### Proxying client-side requests
+### Proxying client requests

-All requests going out from the client side are proxied through Nitro by default.
+All requests going out from the client side are proxied through the Nitro server by default.
 To disable proxying, you can set the `proxy` option in the module config.
+Proxying is only available in SSR mode.

 ```ts
 export default defineNuxtConfig({